|2013 Copa Libertadores|

-Reinaldo was a hero at Atlético Mineiro, where the fans called him the "King".
+Reinaldo was a hero at Atlético Mineiro, where the fans called him the "King"("o Rei", in Portuguese, which also served as a pun on his name).
 He was their all-time leading scorer.
 He still holds the record of highest goal average per game in the Brazilian league, with 1.55 goals per match.
 He won eight Campeonato Mineiro titles including six consecutively: in 1976, 1978–1983 and 1985.
 For the national team, he earned 37 caps and went to the 1978 World Cup Finals.

 Bernard, Gilberto Silva, Nelinho, Marques Batista, Carlyle, Lucas Miranda, Cláudio Taffarel, Ladislao Mazurkiewicz, Vantuir, Pierre, Jô, Marcelo Oliveira, Héctor Cincunegui.

 -- Copa Victor, Marcos Rocha, Rever, Diego Tardelli, Leonardo Silva Ronaldinho

 -- There are two footballers named "Guilherme".
 I selected Guilherme de Cássio Alves who played for the club between 1999 and 2003 for my all-time team.
 Guilherme Milhomem Gusmão who was a part of the team that won the 2013 Copa Libertadores.